safe-global/safe-docs/pages/sdk-protocol-kit/reference.md

 ### `signTransaction`

-Returns a new `SafeTransaction` object that includes the signature of the current owner. `eth_sign` will be used by default to generate the signature.
+Returns a new `SafeTransaction` object that includes the signature of the current owner.

+You can use multiple signing methods, such as:

+- ETH_SIGN (`eth_sign`): Regular hash signature
+- ETH_SIGN_TYPED_DATA_V4 (`eth_signTypedData_v4`): Typed data signature v4, The default method if no signing method is passed
+- ETH_SIGN_TYPED_DATA_V3 `eth_signTypedData_v3`: Typed data signature v3
+- ETH_SIGN_TYPED_DATA `eth_signTypedData`: Typed data signature
+- SAFE_SIGNATURE: Signing with another Safe contract as signer

+The third parameter (optional) is the preImageSafeAddress.
+If the preimage is required, this is the address of the Safe that will be used to calculate the preimage.
+It's mandatory parameter for 1.3.0 and 1.4.1 contract versions.
+This is because the safe uses the old EIP-1271 interface which uses `bytes` instead of `bytes32` for the message we need to use the pre-image of the message to calculate the message hash.
+This parameter is used in conjunction with the SAFE_SIGNATURE signing method.

 ```typescript
 const transactions: MetaTransactionData[] = [{